ThinkingBeyond/BeyondAI-2024/emeka/README.md

    - **Execution Time**: Computational efficiency.

 4. **Training and Comparison**:
-   - Both models were trained over 100 epochs.
+   - Both models were trained over 100 epochs using different set of hidden layers
    - Results included convergence curves for loss and accuracy, and confusion matrices to evaluate predictions.

 5. **Libraries**: `sklearn`, `pytorch`, `matplotlib`, `pykan`.